 - Discrimination test

 Additional topics in the related white paper

-To avoid this blog post to come way too long, please download the related white paper to read more on this subject.
-The white paper discusses following additional subjects:
+To avoid this blog post coming way too long, please download the related white paper to read more on this subject.
+The white paper discusses the following additional subjects:

 - Handling of weights